Battle of Cape Esperance: Action

-Scott—still unsure who his ships were firing at, and afraid they might be firing on his own destroyers—ordered a ceasefire at 23:47, although not every ship complied.
-Scott ordered Farenholt to flash her recognition signals and upon observing that Farenholt was close to his formation, he ordered the fire resumed at 23:51.
+Scott—still unsure who his ships were firing at and afraid they might be firing on his own destroyers—ordered a ceasefire at 23:47, although not every ship complied.
+Scott ordered Farenholt to flash her recognition signals, and upon observing that Farenholt was close to his formation he ordered the fire resumed at 23:51.

 Aoba, continuing to receive damaging hits, turned to starboard to head away from Scott's formation and began making a smoke screen which led most of the Americans to believe that she was sinking.
 Scott's ships shifted their fire to Furutaka, which was following behind Aoba.
-At 23:49, Furutaka was hit in her torpedo tubes, igniting a large fire that attracted even more shellfire from the US ships.
+At 23:49, Furutaka was hit in her torpedo tubes, igniting a large fire that attracted even more shellfire from the U.S. ships.
 At 23:58, a torpedo from Buchanan hit Furutaka in her forward engine room, causing severe damage.
 During this time, San Francisco and Boise sighted Fubuki about 1400 yd away and raked her with shellfire, joined soon by most of the rest of Scott's formation.
 Heavily damaged, Fubuki began to sink.
-Kinugasa and Hatsuyuki chose turning to port rather than starboard and escaped the Americans' immediate attention.
+Kinugasa and Hatsuyuki chose to turn to port rather than to starboard and so escaped the Americans' immediate attention.